ForNeVeR/fornever.me/Readme.md

 this content, but please don't forget to notify me if you're using my post materials!

-*Note for Windows users:* sometimes Hakyll have problems with Unicode on this platform.
-This is a known issue and it has been documented in the [Hakyll FAQ][hakyll-faq].
-I'll repeat it here: if you have any problems mentioning `commitBuffer: invalid argument (invalid character)`, just enable `chcp 65001` in console before running the `./forneverme` executable.

 There's a `Build.ps1` file usable for Windows users that will build the whole site.